xapian/xapian/xapian-core/docs/glossary.rst

  returned.

 **Probabilistic IR**
- Probabilistic IR is retrieval based on probability theory, this can produce a ranked list of documents based upon relevance.
-Xapian uses probabilistic methods (the only exception is when a pure Boolean query is chosen)
+ Probabilistic IR is retrieval using a weighting formula derived from probability theory to produce a ranked list of documents based upon estimated relevance.
+Xapian supports several families of weighting schemes, some of which are based on probabilistic methods.

 **Quartz**
  Quartz was the database format used by Xapian prior to version 1.0.
 Support